yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 3. useContext() :  <br/>
 (1) The React Context API is a simple, easy-to-understand alternative to “prop-drilling” up and down your component tree.
 Instead of passing local data around and through several layers of components, it takes a step back to create global state, which is extremely useful for data that needs to be shared across components. <br/>
+(2) React’s Context API, it’s a way to pass data deeply throughout your app without having to manually pass props down through multiple levels.
+It can be a good alternative to tools like Redux, now we have useContext.
+Example : https://codesandbox.io/s/reacthookusecontext-1v5p4

 4. Custom React Hooks : <br/>
 (1) These are normal javascript functions which can use other hooks inside of it and contain a common stateful logic that can be reused within multiple components, these functions are prefixed with the word use.